mutaimwiti/rbactl/README.md

 Callback rules allow you to specify a callback to be executed to determine whether the user should get access.
 The library injects the `req` object when executing callbacks.
 This means that if you make your decision based on some property on the req object you can use it as an argument to your callback.
+Callback rules must explicitly return boolean values to avoid the ambiguity of relying on truthiness.
 Examples:

 ###### `simple callback`